custom-components/ble_monitor/info.md

      sudo getcap `readlink -f \`which python3\``
      ```

 *In some situations, the Home Assistant may be launched by an interpreter that the python3 alias does not point to.
 For example, if you have both version 3.7 and 3.8 installed.
-In this case, carefully check the interpreter version in the getcap command output, you may need to specify full path to binary, for example `sudo setcap 'cap_net_raw,cap_net_admin+eip' /usr/bin/python3.7`*
+In this case, carefully check the interpreter version in the getcap command output, you may need to specify full path to binary, for example:*
+`sudo setcap 'cap_net_raw,cap_net_admin+eip' /usr/bin/python3.7`

 - stop and start HA